 At the February 24, 2022, virtual public meeting a presentation including an overview of the CDBG Entitlement Program, purpose of the Annual Action Plan, anticipated funding allocation amount, and a staff recommended project was presented to meeting attendees.
-A recording of the February 24, 2022, virtual public meeting can be accessed on the Town of Hilton Head Island website through the meeting details on the calendar or the video on demand page at https://fb.watch/bsKOdV38TV/.
+A recording of the February 24, 2022, virtual public meeting can be accessed on the Town of Hilton Head Island website through the meeting details on the calendar or the video on demand page at https://fb.watch/bsK0dV38TV/.

 A draft 2022 Annual Action Plan was released to the public on March 14, 2022, for a 30-day public comment period.
-There were no comments received.
-A final draft Action Plan will be presented at the Town of Hilton Head Island Town Council meeting on June 21, 2022 for review and comment.

-The staff proposed project listed in the 2022 Annual Action Plan was an item of discussion at the March 28, 2022, Town Council Community Services and Public Safety Committee meeting.
-The committee discussed the proposed project for submittal in the Annual Action Plan.
-The committee unanimously approved a recommendation of approval to Town Council to select Taylor Family Neighborhood Park as the 2022 CDBG project for inclusion in the Town's 2022 CDBG Annual Action Plan.
+The staff proposed project listed in the 2022 Annual Action Plan is scheduled as an item of discussion at the March 28, 2022, Town Council Community Services and Public Safety Committee meeting.